datajoedata/NE_FUND/README.md

 # NE_FUND #EXPLORATORYDATAANALYSIS #EDA #PYTHON #PANDAS
-# this project still needs lot of futher improvs
+# this project was my first and it is a newbie job, it needs lot of futher improvs
-.
+.(I intend to remake it with all the knowledge i aquired)

 Northeast Investment Fund: Uncovering Brazil's National Development Open Data iniciatives